ceph/ceph/doc/releases/cuttlefish.rst

 ====================

 This release most improves stability of the monitor and fixes a few bugs with the ceph-disk utility (used by ceph-deploy).
-We recommand that all v0.61.x users upgrade.
+We recommend that all v0.61.x users upgrade.

 Upgrading